Mother of fallen Capitol Police officer meets with GOP senators ahead of commission vote - KION546

 Senate Majority Leader Chuck Schumer has set up a vote on the commission, which is expected to take place on Thursday.

-The overwhelming majority of GOP senators are expected to filibuster the measure and, as of now, only two GOP senators — Mitt Romney of Utah and Lisa Murkowski of Alaska — have indicated they would be willing to support the current legislation.
-Republican Sen. Susan Collins of Maine said she would vote for a procedural motion to begin debate on the legislation Thursday to be able to offer an amendment to make changes to the bill, according to her spokeswoman Annie Clark.
+The overwhelming majority of GOP senators are expected to filibuster the measure and, as of now, only two GOP senators — Romney and Murkowski — have indicated they would be willing to support the current legislation.
+Collins said she would vote for a procedural motion to begin debate on the legislation Thursday to be able to offer an amendment to make changes to the bill, according to her spokeswoman Annie Clark.

 The measure passed in the House last week, with 35 Republican members voting for the commission.